 Monitors and managers

-Every Learning Family has five monitors and managers who take leadership of set tasks within Learning Family time.
+Every Learning Family has monitors who take leadership of set tasks within Learning Family time.
 This helps with the smooth running and execution of the first 15 minutes of the school day.

-Our Key Stage 3 (Years 7-9) Student Ambassadors help to ensure silence throughout corridors and that everyone walks on the left.
-They also help with break and lunch duty.
+Our Key Stage 3 (Years 7-9) Student Leaders help to ensure silence throughout corridors and that everyone walks on the left.

-Our Ark Globe Academy prefects go through a rigorous interview programme to ensure we select the most dedicated, trustworthy and professional students within the academy.
+Our Ark Globe Academy Prefects go through a rigorous application and interview process to ensure we select the most dedicated, trustworthy and professional students within the academy.
 After completing an application form, students attend an interview with external professionals from Ark Schools central office and local businesses and also take part in a team building day.
 The best are then selected to be our prefects.